 Most of the ratchets work with the help of a gear drive mechanism.
 The number of teeth possessed by the gear is inversely proportional to the magnitude of force required to turn the ratchet.
-This means that the greater be the count of teeth, the lesser is the force required to rotate the tool.
+This means that the greater the count of teeth, the lesser the force required to rotate the tool.

 2. Gearless Ratchet

 Gearless ratchets make use of roller bearings to exhibit a rotary motion.
-Such types of ratchets require comparatively more magnitude applied force than the geared ratchets to turn fasteners.
+Such types of ratchets require comparatively more magnitude of applied force than the geared ratchets to turn fasteners.